Indiana Amish: 2024 Guide (29 Communities)

 Indiana Amish Country: Other Communities

-Though Indiana has close to three-quarters the Amish population of Pennsylvania, it has less than half as many communities (27 for Indiana vs. 60 for Pennsylvania).
-This reflects the fact that Amish in Indiana reside in more concentrated areas making for larger-sized settlements on average.
+Though Indiana has close to three-quarters the Amish population of Pennsylvania, it has less than half as many communities (29 for Indiana vs. 61 for Pennsylvania).
+This reflects the fact that Amish in Indiana live in larger-sized settlements on average.

 Indiana also exhibits a diverse Amish population.
 The state is home to conservative Swartzentruber Amish in Orange County (1994, four districts), as well as another conservative but unrelated group in the same county at Paoli (1957, three districts).

-Other small Indiana communities include Milroy in Rush County (1969, four districts) and Swiss daughter settlements at South Whitley in Whitley County (1974, two districts), Salem in Washington County (1981, one district) and Vevay in Switzerland County (1986, three districts).
+Other small Indiana communities include Milroy in Rush County (1969, four districts) and Swiss daughter settlements at South Whitley in Whitley County (1974, two districts), Salem in Washington County (1981, one district) and two distinct communities at Vevay in Switzerland County (1986, three districts and 2003, one district).

 Amish Indiana: At Home in The Hoosier State